juce-framework/JUCE/README.md

 AND [JUCE 5 PRIVACY POLICY](https://www.juce.com/juce-5-privacy-policy), WHICH
 ARE BINDING AGREEMENTS BETWEEN YOU AND ROLI, LTD. IF YOU DO NOT AGREE TO THE TERMS, DO NOT USE THE JUCE LIBRARY.**

-This repository is a fork of the [JUCE 5 develop branch](https://github.com/WeAreROLI/JUCE) with additions that enable it to generate [ARA plugins](https://www.celemony.com/en/service1/about-celemony/technologies) in the VST3 or AudioUnit format.
-It is currently being maintained by [Celemony](https://www.celemony.com) and [SoundRadix](https://www.soundradix.com), with the goal of being picked up eventually by [ROLI](https://www.juce.com) for main line JUCE.
-The ARA related changes are described in detail [here](https://github.com/Celemony/JUCE_ARA/blob/develop/JUCE_ARA.md).
-For feedback and questions, please contact Celemony via [ara@celemony.com](mailto:ara@celemony.com?Subject=JUCE%20ARA%20integration).

 JUCE is an all-encompassing C++ framework for developing cross-platform